NGC 6789

-NGC 6789 is an irregular galaxy in the constellation Draco.
-It was discovered by Lewis Swift on Aug 30, 1883.
+NGC 6789 is a void irregular galaxy in the constellation Draco.
+It was discovered by Lewis Swift on August 30, 1883.
 It is located within the Local Void, a region of space with far fewer galaxies than its surroundings.

 NGC 6789 is the nearest blue compact dwarf (BCD) galaxy to the Milky Way.
 It is chemically homogeneous and relatively metal-poor.